nodes777/mapventure/README.md

 ###To-Dos##
 * Implement maps changing on weather
+* Seperate out JSON data into new file
 * Implement text and choices changing on weather
 * HTML5 Canvas animations on actions
 * Create text content dependant on actions from earlier in the day
+* Remake in Angular

 ###Attributions###
 ####Icons from The Noun Project####